bolotnikov/gamedevland/docs/runner.md

 Before starting the development, we need to perform 2 steps:

-:one: Download our [PIXI project template](https://github.com/gamedevland/pixi-project-template).
+1️⃣ Download our [PIXI project template](https://github.com/gamedevland/pixi-project-template).
 You can start working on the game right now or check out [the tutorial](pixi_project_template.md) on how to create a PIXI project template.

-:two: Download [the assets pack](assets/runner.zip) for our game.
+2️⃣	 Download [the assets pack](assets/runner.zip) for our game.
 Assets provided by the great website [kenney.nl](https://kenney.nl)

 ## 1. Create a moving background